Charlotte NC skyline and homes for sale

 Charlotte NC Real Estate

-The Queen City — one of the fastest-growing metros in the Southeast.
-Urban walkability in South End, family neighborhoods in Ballantyne, historic character in Dilworth, lakefront living near Lake Norman.
-Charlotte delivers real options at every price point.
+The Queen City is one of the fastest-growing metros in the Southeast.
+Urban walkability in South End, family neighborhoods in Ballantyne, historic character in Dilworth, and lakefront living near Lake Norman all give Charlotte buyers real options at nearly every price point.

-Full MLS access Mantle is a Charlotte MLS member — every active listing in Mecklenburg and surrounding counties.
+Full MLS access Mantle is a Charlotte MLS member, so buyers can search active listings across Mecklenburg and surrounding counties.

-Lifestyle range Urban, suburban, lakefront, and rural — all within a 30–40 minute radius of Uptown.
+Lifestyle range Urban, suburban, lakefront, and rural options sit within a 30 to 40 minute radius of Uptown.

 ~950,000 City Population